AuralSAM2: Enabling SAM2 Hear Through Pyramid Audio-Visual Feature Prompting: Experiment

 \subsection{Visualisation}

-We present qualitative results in Fig.~\ref{fig:visualisation} on the Ref-AVS~\cite{wang2025ref} dataset, where our method delivers the best visual performance.
-For instance, in case (a), given the expression \texttt{ `the object making a sound by being played by the woman'}, other methods~\cite{wang2024prompting, liu2024annotation} either misidentify the \texttt{ piano} or fail to accurately segment the thick \texttt{ flute}.
-In contrast, our approach precisely captures the flute, with higher accuracy using the Hiera\_l backbone.
+We present qualitative results on Ref-AVS~\cite{wang2025ref} in Fig.~\ref{fig:visualisation}, where our method shows superior visual performance.
+In case (a), given the expression \texttt{ `the object making a sound by being played by the woman'}, prior methods~\cite{wang2024prompting, liu2024annotation} either misidentify the \texttt{ piano} or fail to accurately segment the thick \texttt{ flute} accurately.
+In contrast, our approach precisely captures the flute, achieving higher accuracy with the Hiera\_l backbone. \\